By FWi staff

 DAIRY producers who have leased in milk quota to cover themselves against super-levy could have jeopardised their claims for either beef special premium or suckler cow premium.

-Changes introduced under Agenda 2000, due this year, will see the amount of milk leased in as well as owned on Mar 31 included into livestock unit calculations for subsidy claims.
-Before, the amount of quota owned on Apr 1 – the first day of the new milk year – was only included.
+Changes introduced under Agenda 2000, due this year, will see the amount of milk leased in as well as owned on 31 March included into livestock unit calculations for subsidy claims.

 Before, only the amount of quota owned on 1 April – the first day of the new milk quota year – was included.